derese/open_topup_api/README.md

 $ npm run build
 ```

--run our nodeserver in another terminal
+- run our nodeserver in another terminal
 our nodeserver is configured to run in either **development** mode or **porduction** mode.
 We use hte NODE_ENV variable to set and identify the enviroment.
 FYI based on the enviroment the database connection strings are also different/

 ```sh